-The built-in function cmp has the same interface as the method \\cmp\\: it takes two values and returns a positive number if the first is larger, a negative number if the second is larger, and 0 if they are equal.
+The built-in function cmp has the same interface as the method cmp: it takes two values and returns a positive number if the first is larger, a negative number of the second is larger, and 0 if they are equal.

-Exercise 18.1 Write a \\cmp\\ method for Time objects.
+Write a cmp method for Time objects.
 Hint: you can use tuple comparison, but you also might consider using integer subtraction.

-18.4 Decks
+18.4 DECKS